QuarkChain/bench_kvdb/README.md

 In real blockchain workloads (e.g., Geth, Optimism), the theoretical `O(log N)` bound significantly overestimates real disk I/O, mainly due to the behavior of Bloom filters and cache residency.
 1. Bloom Filters Prevent Most Useless I/O
-    - Bloom filters are checked before index and data blocks.
+    - Bloom filters are checked before the index and data blocks.
     - If the filter says “key does not exist”, the SST is skipped with:
       - No index block read
       - No data block read
     - This effectively removes most negative lookups from touching disk.

 2. Bloom Filters Excluding L6 + Top-Index Are Small
-    - Typical Bloom filter size (for all levels except L6) + Top-Index size (`≈ 0.18%` of total data size in the ethereum sample)
+    - Typical Bloom filter size (for all levels except L6) + Top-Index size (`≈ 0.18%` of total data size in the Ethereum sample)
     - Bloom filters and Top-Index:
       - Are accessed on almost every `Get`
       - Are highly cache-friendly